 Cons of UsabilityHub compared to UserZoom

-- No screen and audio recording – UsabilityHub only delivers written answers to your research questions which makes it harder to understand the real thoughts of your participants, while with UserZoom you receive the video and audio recording at the same time that your participant completes your tasks.
+- No screen and audio recording – UsabilityHub only delivers written answers to your research questions, making it harder to understand the real thoughts of your testers.
+While with UserZoom, you receive video and audio recordings while your testers complete your tasks.

-- No multi-site testing – You can’t send participants to another website as part of your test.
+- No multi-site testing – You can’t send testers to another website as part of your test.

 UsabilityHub’s pricing in comparison to UserZoom

 UsabilityHub’s pricing has two separate components:

 - A plan starting at $79/month, billed monthly or annually.